Hugh Durden

-Hugh Durden (b.
-1943) is an American banker.
+Hugh Durden (born 1943) is an American banker.

 Biography

 Early life

 Hugh Michael Durden was born April 15, 1943, in Gadsden, Alabama, but graduated from Marietta High School (Georgia) in 1961.
 He attended Princeton University, graduated in 1965, and was commissioned as an officer in the United States Navy.
 He spent five years from 1965 to 1970 as a naval aviator, including tours in the Vietnam War.
 After his military discharge, he spent two years at Brown University’s School of Business, earning an MBA in 1972.
 He married his wife, Jacqueline in 1967 and the union bore five children: Jacqueline, Hugh, Charles, Teresa, and Wendy.

 Banking

 During 1972, he was hired by Wachovia Bank and advanced to company president.
 In 1994 he was named president of Wachovia Corporate Services, a position he held until his retirement in 2001. and executive vice president of Wachovia Corporation.

 Boards

 In 1997, he was appointed as corporate trustee from Wachovia, serving on the board of the Alfred I. duPont Testamentary Trust and was elected to the board of directors of the Nemours Foundation in July, 1997.
 After retiring from Wachovia, Durden was elected as an individual trustee and chairman of the Alfred I. duPont Testamentary Trust in 2005, a position he still holds.